Using JEA in Your Windows Environment:

 The user simply logs into a running JEA session and they have the means to run commands directly permitted for anyone who accesses the session.
 JEA utilizes PowerShell which is provided as a Desired State Configuration (DSC) resource that configures devices with JEA endpoints (toolkits).

 Each endpoint is a toolkit of well-defined cmdlets, functions, and parameters that connecting users can run.
 For example, you might configure a toolkit for SQL Server administrators that provides access to PowerShell cmdlets and functions required to manage SQL Server, another for IIS.
+Using JEA in Your Windows Environment.

 The focus of SecOps services revolves around security engineering for Cloud and On-Prem environments (which includes Managed Hosting or CoLo environments).